Comcast Launches New 24/7 Workplace Surveillance Service

 to pay for lights, the nightvision sounds attractive to my employer.
 It sucks working Seattle Hundreds (16 hours a day Mon-Thur and 12 hours a day Fri-Sun) in a dim office.

+We don't have the 'Seattle disease' here.
+If anything, the offices are far too brightly lit.

+Don't complain about the high lattitude of US cities unless they are in Alaska.

-And you will need to rent Comcast internet hardwar (Score:2)
+And you will need to rent Comcast internet hardwar (Score:4, Insightful)

 And you will need to rent Comcast internet hardware to make use of this.
 Yes if you want comcast business internet static ip you must rent there gateway on top of the static ip fee.